White Coat Ceremony

 ADD, ADHD, Learning Disabilities, and Psychological Assessments

 If you would like to have an assessment for a learning disability, ADD, or ADHD, you can be seen at St. Louis University Psychological Services Clinic (PSC).
 The assessment fee is $150.
 If you would like to have an assesment that does not include ADD, ADHD, or LD components, the assessment fee is $80.
-The PSC is located on the SLU Campus in 11 Shannon Hall and the phone number to make an appointment is 314.977.2278.
+The PSC is located on the SLU Campus in Morrissey Hall, Suite 1200, located at 3700 Lindell Boulevard.
+The phone number to make an appointment is 314.977.2278.
+When you call, let them know that you are enrolled as a student at St. Louis College of Pharmacy.

 Policy for Seeing a Counselor Over the Summer